-Here’s a quick way to tell if you’re an introvert or an extrovert: “If there is an emergency do you tend to stand still and feel somewhat shut down or in slow motion?
+Here’s a quick way to tell if you’re an introvert or an extrovert: “If there is an emergency, do you tend to stand still and feel somewhat shut down or in slow motion?
 If you have a standstill reaction to stress more often, then you are probably an introvert,” says psychotherapist and author Marti Olsen Laney, author of The Introvert Advantage: How to Thrive in an Extrovert World.
 “In a crisis do you tend to move your body immediately and feel like taking action, maybe without pausing to think?
 Then you are probably an extrovert if you react with movement.”

-- Enjoy time alone
+- Crave time alone

-- Consider only deep relationships as friends
+- Consider deep, close relationships as true friendships

 - Are often good listeners

 - Appear calm and self-contained

 People with introverted personalities have an inward focus and aren’t usually the “life of the party.”
 Even the most famous introverts and celebrity loners feel self-conscious around other people.
 This makes walking into a crowded room a little nerve-wracking and anxiety-provoking.